the-alchemist88/Cpp_helper_codes/conversion_ctor&UDC.md

 It is such a constructor that, in addition to its main raison d'être, it implicitly converts a non-class expression into a class type.
 Simply, they are ctors with parameters.

-To understand what the compiler is doing in the background, the following code will help:
+In order to understand what the compiler is doing in the background, the following code may help:
 ```
 class Myclass
 {